attilaimre99/GraphCPP/README.md

 ```
 You can deactive the environment later with `mamba deactivate`

-The raw dataset is provided in the `dataset/raw` folder, it also contains the processed files zipped.
-If you want to skip the featurization process you can just unzip the provided zip file.

 The repository has been tested on CUDA 11.7.

 ## Repository structure